Struct winit::window::Window

 Sets whether the window should get IME events

-When IME is allowed, the window will receive Ime events, and during the preedit phase the window will NOT get KeyboardInput or ReceivedCharacter events.
+When IME is allowed, the window will receive Ime events, and during the preedit phase the window will NOT get KeyboardInput events.
 The window should allow IME while it is expecting text input.

 IME is not allowed by default.